bortox/bortox.github.io/content/about-website.en.md

 If you'd like to contribute - code, knowledge or money - to Compiti Scolastici you can see the options available at [contribute-cs](https://bortox.it/contribuisci-cs/)

-#### Latin Paradigm Finder

-[:mag: Trovaparadigmi GUI (:it:)](https://bortox.it/trovaparadigmi) is a Windows program written in Python to quickly and easily compile a complete list of paradigms in a version of Latin.

-I wrote the program initially for myself, then made some improvements and distributed an .exe file to my classmates, with the aim of _providing everyone with a more or less accurate option to quickly find the paradigms of an entire Latin version, and save them in a text document_.

 #### PCTO Environmental Monitoring :telescope:

 A new addition to the school section is [PCTO Environmental Monitoring (:it:)](https://bortox.it/posts/pcto-monitoraggio-ambientale).
 The PCTO is a physics course in collaboration with the CNR on climate change and environmental monitoring using spectroscopy.